 What is gluten?

-You may notice when you first try to bake gluten-free, foods tend to fall apart.
-This is because gluten free substitutes like rice flour and sorghum flour don't have the glue factor that wheat has.
+When you first try to bake gluten-free, you may notice that foods tend to fall apart.
+This is because gluten-free substitutes like rice flour and sorghum flour don't have wheat's glue factor.
 There are ways to combat this lack of stickiness in gluten free baking.

-I mostly use Xanthan Gum, but many who are gluten free also use Guar Gum or psyllium husks.
+I mostly use Xanthan Gum, but many gluten-free people also use Guar Gum or psyllium husks.

 If you suffer from celiac disease, a gluten free diet is the only treatment to reduce the painful symptoms associated with this hypersensitivity to gluten.
-Celiac disease is an autoimmune disease and it is very important to keep it under control.
+Celiac disease is an autoimmune disease, and it is imperative to keep it under control.

 Many people experience some level of intolerance to gluten and may be unaware that gluten is the source of physical discomfort.
 Some signs of Celiac include bloating, gas, diarrhea, and other GI issues.